openvinotoolkit/model_server/docs/binary_input_ouput.md

 ## Returning binary outputs

 Some models or DAG pipelines return images in the response.
-OpenVINO model outputs are always in the form for arrays.
+OpenVINO model outputs are always in the form of arrays.
 It is possible, however, to configure OVMS to send the image outputs in the binary image format instead.

 Binary outputs can be enabled by setting the output name with `_binary` suffix.
-In case the model is already exported with different output name, OVMS has option to configure inputs and outputs names mapping by creating a json file `mapping_config.json` and planning it together with the model files in the model version folder.
+In case the model is already exported with different output name, OVMS has an option to configure inputs and outputs names mapping by creating a json file `mapping_config.json` and placing it together with the model files in the model version folder.
 ```json
 {
   "inputs": { "tensor_input":"tensor_input" },